Julie Crochetière: Career

-where she became a member of the band Sugar Jones.
+where she became a member of the all-female pop group Sugar Jones.

 The band did two national tours and released the album Sugar Jones, which was certified platinum in Canada and contained the top ten hits first "How Much Longer" and "Days Like That".
 The band was nominated for the 2002 Canadian Radio Music Awards but Sugar Jones disbanded later in the year.

-In 2003 Crochetière independently released Café, her first EP.
+In 2003, Crochetière independently released Café, her first EP.
 She then performed at Beaches International Jazz Festival in Toronto, Ottawa Jazz Festival, Montreal International Jazz Festival, Canadian Music Week, and the North by Northeast festival.

-Crochetière and drummer Tony Albino co-produced her debut album A Better Place (2008).
+Crochetière and drummer Tony Albino co-produced her debut album A Better Place (2007).
 The single "Precious Love" reached No. 18 on the Canadian record chart and was nominated for Best Adult Contemporary Song at the 2009 Canadian Radio Music Awards.
 The album was the eighth most downloaded album on the R&B chart at iTunes Canada.
 Crochetière was also nominated Best Female Vocalist at the 2009 Canadian Smooth Jazz Awards.

 She performed at the Canadian Songwriters Hall of Fame press conference in 2008.
 In March 2008, she started her Play it Forward concert series.

-In August 2010, Crochetière released the first single from her second solo album Tomorrow and a remix package which included a dubstep remix by Alister Johnson, a club mix by Ian Campbell, a radio edit, and a reggae version which was recorded at Tuff Gong Studio in Kingston, Jamaica.
+In August 2010, Crochetière released the first single from her second solo album "Tomorrow" and a remix package which included a dubstep remix by Alister Johnson, a club mix by Ian Campbell, a radio edit, and a reggae version which was recorded at Tuff Gong Studio in Kingston, Jamaica.
 In March 2011, she released Steady Ground, her second solo album.

-Her album Counting Dreams was nominated for a 2015 Juno Award for Best Vocal Jazz Album of the Year.
+Her third solo album Counting Dreams was nominated for a 2015 Juno Award for Best Vocal Jazz Album of the Year.